Backflow and Cross-Connection Control Program

 BACKFLOW AND CROSS-CONNECTION CONTROL PROGRAM

-Important changes to the City of Margate's Backflow and Cross-Connection Control Program: Effective August 1, 2021, HydroCorp Inc. is now serving Margate.
-All certifications for backflow compliance must be entered online through Hydro Corp’s website.
+Important changes to the City of Margate's Backflow and Cross-Connection Control Program: Effective August 1, 2021, HydroCorp Inc. will be conducting all of the backflow testing for the City of Margate.

 Every drinking water system in Florida must have a cross-connection control program, more commonly known as a backflow prevention program.
 (See Section 62-555.360 Cross Connection Control for Public Water Systems https://www.flrules.org/gateway/RuleNo.asp?ID=62-555.360)